zapier/visual-builder/docs/_cli_docs/cli.md

 ## promote

-> Promotes a specific version to public access.
+> Promote a specific version to public access.

 **Usage**: `zapier promote VERSION`

-Promotes an app version into production (non-private) rotation, which means new users can use this app version.
+Promote an integration version into production (non-private) rotation, which means new users can use this integration version.

-* This does mark the version as the official public version - all other versions & users are grandfathered.
+* This **does** mark the version as the official public version - all other versions & users are grandfathered.

-* This does NOT build/upload or deploy a version to Zapier - you should `zapier push` first.
+* This does **NOT** build/upload or deploy a version to Zapier - you should `zapier push` first.

-* This does NOT move old users over to this version - `zapier migrate 1.0.0 1.0.1` does that.
+* This does **NOT** move old users over to this version - `zapier migrate 1.0.0 1.0.1` does that.

-* This does NOT recommend old users to stop using this version - `zapier deprecate 1.0.0 2017-01-01` does that.
+* This does **NOT** recommend old users stop using this version - `zapier deprecate 1.0.0 2017-01-01` does that.

-Promotes are an inherently safe operation for all existing users of your app.
+Promotes are an inherently safe operation for all existing users of your integration.

-> If this is your first time promoting - this will start the platform quality assurance process by alerting the Zapier platform team of your intent to make your app public.
-We'll respond within a few business days.
+If your integration is private and passes our integration checks, this will give you a URL to a form where you can fill in additional information for your integration to go public.
+After reviewing, the Zapier team will approve to make it public if there are no issues or decline with feedback.

 **Arguments**
 * (required) `version` | The version you want promote.

 **Flags**
-* `-d, --debug` | Show extra debugging output
+* `-d, --debug` | Show extra debugging output.

 **Examples**
 * `zapier promote 1.0.0`